-The Ultra Short Mortgage Fund and the Ultrashort Financing Fund may only invest in mortgage-backed securities issued by the U.S. Government or its agencies and instrumentalities.
+The Ultrashort Financing Fund may only invest in mortgage-backed securities issued by the U.S. Government or its agencies and instrumentalities.
 Mortgage-backed securities include fixed rate and adjustable-rate mortgage pass-through securities and fixed rate and variable rate collateralized mortgage obligations ("CMOs").